 On the top of the shelf is the flowers.
-I bought fake flowers from the dollar store and cut each bunch apart making each flower a single stem.
+I bought fake flowers from the Dollar store and cut each bunch apart, making each flower a single stem.
 Under the flowers are different size vases, little cactus plants, ribbon, and tissue paper (all from the dollar store).

 STEM!
 Add a table for students to DESIGN and PLAN flower bouquets and vases!
-STEM is possible in the dramatic play center when you think outside the box,
+STEM is possible in the Dramatic play center when you think outside the box.

 In front of the check out stand is the Planting Station which is the perfect place to act out the life cycle of a plant!
-The plants are sorted by size on the green poster board and in front of that is a tub with “dirt” (brown shredded paper for party bags).
+The plants are sorted by size on the green poster board and in front of that is a tub with “dirt” (brown shredded paper from party bags).

 First students “plant the seed” in a pot with dirt.